agusmakmun/agusmakmun.github.io/_posts/2021-09-20-run-microros-on-almost-any-stm32.markdown

 #### Updating the main.c

-Now that the CMakeLists.txt is ready we can modify the main in order to publish our topic.
-We are bassicaly going to use what is defined in https://github.com/micro-ROS/micro_ros_stm32cubemx_utils/blob/foxy/sample_main.c which is a full example of topic publishing.
+Now that the CMakeLists.txt is ready, we can modify the main in order to publish our topic.
+We are basically going to use what is defined in https://github.com/micro-ROS/micro_ros_stm32cubemx_utils/blob/foxy/sample_main.c which is a full example of topic publishing.
 We will only have to modify the main.c (core/src) in our case.

-First we must include the necessary Micro-ROS layer includes, and our message type.
+First, we must include the necessary Micro-ROS layer includes, and our message type.
 {% highlight cpp %}
 /* USER CODE BEGIN Includes */
 #include <rcl/rcl.h>